aortem/dartstream/README.md

 - **Community Support**: Free, community-driven support with no guaranteed response time.
 - **Standard Support**: $15/month with a two-week Initial Response Service Level Agreement (IRSLA), billed annually
 - **Premium Support**: $100/month with a 72-hour IRSLA, billed annually.
-- **Enterprise/Partner**: Support: $999/month with a 24-hour IRSLA, billed annually.

 Each tier offers escalating levels of support, from community forums to direct access to the development team.
 There is a limit of one active ticket per use for standard and premium support tickets.